keycloakify/keycloakify-starter/README.md

 # Install mvn (Maven) if not already done.
 On mac it's 'brew install maven', on Ubuntu/Debian it's 'sudo apt-get install maven'

-yarn build-keycloak-theme # Actually build the theme
+yarn build-keycloak-theme # Actually build the theme (generates the .jar to be imported in Keycloak)
                           # Read the instruction printed on the console to see how to test
                           # your theme on a real Keycloak instance.